-Of course, the list of islands you can get to from abroad includes the obvious choices of Santorini, Mykonos, Corfu, Zakynthos –or Zante- and Crete, the most popular destination for your Greek island holidays.
+Of course, the list of islands you can get to from abroad includes the obvious choices of the Cyclades islands of Santorini, Mykonos, the Ionian islands of Corfu, and Zakynthos –or Zante- and Crete, the most popular destination for your Greek island holidays.
 Apart from these extremely popular and cosmopolitan islands, there are direct flights to islands that are off-the-beaten-path and somehow remain shielded against mass tourism, such as Kefalonia, Lefkada, Kos, Karpathos, Lesvos, Lemnos, and Samos!

 How to Get Around

-If the Greek island of your choice is big and requires a means of transportation other than your two feet, then the only options you’ve got are either renting a vehicle, relying on public transportation, or taking a taxi every time you want to go somewhere.
+The Greek islands are not like Athens, where unless you're on an Athens private walking tour, there is little to no chance to get around walking.
+However, if the best Greek islands for you are big and require a means of transportation other than your two feet, then the only options you’ve got are either renting a vehicle, relying on public transportation, or taking a taxi every time you want to go somewhere.

 As expected, the latter choice is not the one your wallet is going to be happy about.
 Regardless, taxis have their pros: you don’t need to know the way to your destination, avoiding hours of getting lost in the intricate streets of the Greek islands, while you can drink as much as you want without being worried about the consequences –all within reason, that is, please don’t try to give yourself alcohol-poisoning.